csswizardry/CSS-Guidelines/README.md

 This will tell the next developer(s) exactly what they can expect to find in this file.
 Each item in the table of contents maps directly to a section title.

-If we are working in one big stylesheet, the corresponding section will also be in that file.
-If we are working across multiple files then each item in the table of contents will map to an include which pulls that section in.
+If you are working in one big stylesheet, the corresponding section will also be in that file.
+If you are working across multiple files then each item in the table of contents will map to an include which pulls that section in.

 ### Section titles

 The table of contents would be of no use unless it had corresponding section titles.
-We denote a section thus:
+Denote a section thus:

     /*------------------------------------*\
         $RESET